hakimel/reveal.js/typeclasses.md

 ```scala
 case class Point(x: Int, y: Int)
 ```
-- We would like to serialize it to JSON string
+- We would like to serialize it to a JSON string
 - For example:
   - Given `Point(3,4)`
-  - The expected json output should be:
+  - The expected JSON output should be:
 ```json
 { "x": 3, "y" : 4}
 ```